 Join us as our entire staff celebrates anything and everything in genre through our series of “25 Greatest from the last 25 years” lists.
 They are all unranked, because all of the people, movies, shows, comics, props (and so on) have equal standing for us.

-Narrowing it down to just 25 is pretty tough.
+Narrowing this down to just 25 is pretty tough.
 There are arguments to be made (and that were had by the SYFY staff) for at least a dozen more that could take the place of almost any item on this list.
 Blade was a trailblazer!
 Kingsman: The Secret Service is almost infinitely rewatchable!
 Captain America: The Winter Soldier is probably the best pure film in the MCU!
 These are all true statements, but hopefully once you read why we’ve included each film that did make the cut, you’ll understand.
 OK, on to the best of the best of the last 25 years!

 Frank Miller didn’t work directly on this one like he did with Sin City, but Zack Snyder certainly took a similar approach at points.
 This movie is almost entirely about visuals.
 Whether it’s sex or violence, one-on-one or massive battles, it looked amazing.
 Whether that translated to critics, well, that’s highly debated.
 Fans seemed to love it though, and you just know you’ve said “THIS.
 IS.
 SPARTA!” at least once.